Montreal Locomotive Works: MLW-Worthington

 In this period, MLW-Worthington partnered with Pratt & Whitney Canada to construct the Turbo Train fleet for Canadian National.
 It also continued engineering development of the ALCO 251 series engine, producing the M640 4000 hp 18-cylinder prototype for Canadian Pacific in 1972.
 However, by this time CP had settled on the EMD 645 series SD40 and SD40-2 as their standard locomotive, and there were no further orders forthcoming from that company.

-Throughout the early 1970s MLW-Worthington continued to build second generation designs for Canadian railways.
+Throughout the early 1970s MLW-Worthington continued to build second-generation designs for Canadian railways.
 The Canadian Locomotive Company (renamed as Fairbanks-Morse, Canada) had closed in 1969, leaving MLW-Worthington as the primary competitor to the rapidly expanding GMD.
 During this time, at the behest of Canadian National, MLW-Worthington developed the wide-nosed "safety cab", which provided improved crew accommodation and collision protection.
 First appearing on the M-420 and concurrently on the EMD GP38-2, the safety cab became common on Canadian National and the British Columbia Railway.
 Canadian Pacific, however, never purchased any such units from MLW.
-This form of cab design has now become a North American industry standard.
+This form of cab design became a North American industry standard.
 Although earlier wide-nosed cab designs on models such as the EMD FP45 and DDA40X bear a superficial resemblance, they lack the advances in collision protection and accommodations of the "safety cab" design.